 The program in a nutshell

-Out of the Box equips international students at university level with the tools and mindsets to embrace the out-of-school environment as a place for experimentation and personal transformation.
+Out of the Box is an experiential learning program that aims to equip international students with the tools and mindsets to embrace the out-of-campus environment as a place for experimentation and personal transformation.

 Why Out of the Box?

 International students come to Australia for a range of reasons: beyond acquiring skills and completing a degree through university, their studies in Australia are also an opportunity for personal transformation and growth and – for many – a pathway towards potential migration.
 However, the cognitive and emotional pressure of living in an unfamiliar environment often makes it difficult for international students to thrive socially and academically in the Australian context.
 This is particularly the case when students are unclear as to their desire to remain in Australia or return to their own country after their studies.

 As a result, international students often limit the scope of their social interactions to small groups of people from the same background, and narrowly focus their attention on course and classroom activities, meanwhile neglecting to engage more broadly with the urban and social environment offered by Melbourne.
 At best, this is a missed opportunity for them to practice English extensively, learn about Australia, and reflect on their own cultural perspectives and aspiration.
 In many cases, it can lead students to feel frustrated, isolated and disconnected, and develop mild to moderate mental health issues, such as depression and anxiety.